 Minors and Certificate Programs Appropriate for Civil Engineering Civil engineering is a uniquely wide-ranging profession.
 Various departments offer minors and certificate programs that augment a student's civil engineering education.
 The faculty encourages students to pursue a minor or certificate, such as:

-Geomatics Engineering certificate program, highly recommended (Department of Civil, Environmental and Geomatics Engineering) Geomatics Engineering minor, highly recommnded (Department of Civil, Environmental and Geomatics Engineering) Geographic Information Systems certificate program, highly recommended (Department of Geosciences) Obtaining a minor or certificate will require the completion of credits beyond the 128 required for the B.S. in Civil Engineering.
+Surveying and Mapping certificate program, highly recommended (Department of Civil, Environmental and Geomatics Engineering) Geomatics Engineering minor, highly recommended (Department of Civil, Environmental and Geomatics Engineering) Geographic Information Systems certificate program, highly recommended (Department of Geosciences) Obtaining a minor or certificate will require the completion of credits beyond the 128 required for the B.S. in Civil Engineering.
 Contact the department offering the minor or certificate for more details.

 Cooperative Education Civil Engineering students are strongly encouraged to gain practical experience through participation in Cooperative Education.
 However, Cooperative Education does not substitute for the civil engineering technical elective.
 For information, contact the FAU Career Development Center (CDC) at 561-297-3536 or visit www.fau.edu/cdc.